kl1nton/1_Applied_Basic_Science/2_Physiology.md

 	D. Decreased fat oxidation in adipocytes
 	E. Enhanced glucose synthesis in the liver

-#### Answer: ?
+#### Answer: B. Enhanced oxidation of proteins - ?

 ### Q2.75
-A steel furnace worker us admitted to ED with severe acute dehydration.
+A steel furnace worker is admitted to ED with _severe acute dehydration_.
 This patient is most likely to have:

 	A. High renal water excretion
 	B. Low permeability of collecting duct tubular cells for water
-	C. Low plasma ADH levels
+	C. Low plasma ADH levels - F
-	D. Decreased baroreceptor firing rate
+	D. Decreased baroreceptor firing rate - F
-	E. Decreased plasma osmolality
+	E. Decreased plasma osmolality - F

-#### Answer: ?
+#### Answer: A. High renal water excretion - ?

 ### Q2.76
 Omeprazole is an acid-activated prodrug that binds covalently to the proton pump located at the apical membrane of the gastric parietal cells, resulting in its irreversible inactivation.
-Which of the following is the site of action of omeprazole?
+Which of the following is the _site of action of omeprazole_?

 	A. Active H+ and Cl– co-transport
 	B. H+/K+ ATPase